zlsa/wasp-book/src/prologue.md

 its current condition, though, it couldn't hope to survive the atmospheric entry to the surface in one piece; indeed, it was almost a miracle that it had completed the jump in the first place.
-Damage that extensive usually resulted in a scrap of the ship; it was simply too expensive and difficult to repair.
+Damage that extensive usually resulted in the ship being scrapped; it was simply too expensive and difficult to repair.

 So the captain sent out a distress signal on the system-wide navcom